News Archive 2021

 Researchers spent months observing groups of southern pig-tailed macaques › more

-19.05.2021 | TOP NEWS, Media Release, iDiv Members
+19.05.2021 | Media Release, TOP NEWS, iDiv Members

 Landscapes such as this multiply used and highly structured agricultural landscape in the Weser Valley, Lower Saxony, fulfil many of the features that are necessary from a scientific perspective.
 Arable farming, livestock management and biodiversity support each other.
 (Picture: Sebastian Lakner)